 Child-on-child abuse can and will occur on any site even with the most robust policies and support processes.
 It is important to develop appropriate strategies to proactively prevent child-on-child abuse.
-Each of our schools have an open environment where children and young people feel safe to share information about anything that is upsetting or worrying them.
+Each of our schools have an open environment where pupils feel safe to share information about anything that is upsetting or worrying them.
 There is a strong and positive PSHE/RSHE curriculum that tackles such issues as prejudiced behaviour and gives children an open forum to talk things through rather than seek one on one opportunities to be harmful to one another.
-The school makes sure that 'support and report' signposting is available to young people.
+The school makes sure that 'support and report' signposting is available to pupils.
 Staff will not dismiss issues as 'banter' or 'growing up' or compare them to their own experiences of childhood.
 Staff will consider each issue and each individual in their own right before taking action.
-Young people are part of changing their circumstances and, through school council and pupil voice for example, we encourage young people to support changes and develop 'rules of acceptable behaviour'.
-We involve pupils in the positive ethos in school; one where all young people understand the boundaries of behaviour before it becomes abusive.
+Pupils are part of changing their circumstances and, through school council and pupil voice for example, we encourage pupils to support changes and develop 'rules of acceptable behaviour'.
+We involve pupils in the positive ethos in school; one where all pupils understand the boundaries of behaviour before it becomes abusive.